Sadoyu/HTML/README.md

 # Html

-This repo consists HTML markups.
+This repo consists of HTML markups.